luciusmagn/magnusi.tech/posts/stories.md

 so on.

-After a few visits, the black reluctantly divulges that he will be retiring soon too, that he has some health issued and that he cannot manage the difficult hospital work for that much longer.
+After a few visits, the black reluctantly divulges that he will be retiring soon too, that he has some health issues and that he cannot manage the difficult hospital work for that much longer.
 He states to white that he could use a golf partner.

 White then starts crying, and so does black.
 It is because inside they know, that with this,